zemuldo/zemuldo/README.md

 - 👋 Hi, I’m Danstan aka Zemuldo.
-- 👀 I’m interested in Blockchanin, Distributed and Decentralized Web and Anything Data and Identity.
+- 👀 I’m interested in AI, Distributed and Decentralized Web and Anything Data and Identity.
-- 🌱 I’m currently diving dipper in to OTP and Elixir while learning Rust and Distributed Architecture.
+- 🌱 I’m currently diving dipper in to OTP and Elixir for Distributed Architecture.
 - 💞️ I Love writing technical content at [zemuldo.com/blog](https://zemuldo.com/blog)
 - 🤳 I hate nothing and no one but I dont like mean people!
 Really!.
-- 💪 More notes: College dropout, Husband, Introvert, Tech mentor.
+- 💪 More notes: Tech mentor and Founder @ExPivot
 - 📫 How to reach me [zemuldo.com](https://zemuldo.com)